 Plant a pair of identical pot plants on either side at the base of an archway or door to create a dramatic frame to the entrance.

 While smaller plantings are a lovely little adornment to tweak the visual interest of any pathway, using bold, tall, and show-stopping plants and planters create the wow factor that is often needed in commercial spaces to draw in crowds.

 13. Balconies and Terraces

-Not having a backyard or patio shouldn’t hold you back from having a sanctuary you’d love.
+Not having a backyard or patio shouldn’t hold you back from having a gorgeous sanctuary of greenery.
 Containers hooked on the railings of your balcony or hung up on the wall are the easiest way to achieve a little hideaway in the city.
 It’s always possible to stack up containers vertically if you need more room.
 The more you add, the more charm it adds to your apartment.

-An arrangement of the smaller herb containers makes for a stunning centerpiece at the tea table.
+An arrangement of herbs makes for a stunning centerpiece in a window box.
 In the house, succulents can be fabulous, low-maintenance centerpieces on the dining table.
-You can grow your succulents in multiple miniature containers or as a mini landscape garden in a bigger container.
+You can plant your succulents in multiple miniature planters or as a mini landscape garden in a bigger planter.